Amb. J. Kenneth Blackwell

 Ambassador J. Kenneth "Ken" Blackwell is an author and senior fellow for human rights and constitutional governance at the Family Research Council.
 He is a visiting professor at the Liberty University School of Law, a contributing editor for Townhall.com, and a public affairs commentator for the Salem Radio Network.
 His commentaries have been carried in major newspapers across the U.S., including The Wall Street Journal and The New York Times.

 Amb.
 Blackwell is a fellow at the National Academy of Public Administration (2003– present) and a visiting fellow at the American Civil Rights Union.
-He is the former director of the Academy for Government Accountability and a member of the National Rifle Association’s Advisory Board.
+He is the former director of the Academy for Government Accountability and a member of the National Rifle Association’s Board.
 He serves on the Board of Directors of various high-profile organizations including the Club for Growth and National Taxpayers Union.

 Amb.
 Blackwell has had a vast political career.
 He was mayor of Cincinnati, treasurer and secretary of state for Ohio, undersecretary at the U.S. Department of Housing and Urban Development and U.S. ambassador to the United Nations Human Rights Commission.
 Amb.
 Blackwell was a delegate to the White House Summit on Retirement Savings in 1998 and 2002.
 During the 1990s, he served on the congressionally appointed National Commission on Economic Growth and Tax Reform and the Board of Directors for the International Republican Institute and the American Council of Young Political Leaders.